 Many of the characters in the film are based on real-life characters from the New York theater world.
 Aside from Roy Scheider, Leland Palmer's character was based on his wife/frequent star Gwen Verdon.
-John Lithgow's character was also based somewhat on the New York theater director Michael Bennett, director of "Dreamgirls" with whom Bob Fosse had a longstanding rivalry.
-The character of producer Jonesy Hecht was based upon his fellow longtime rival Harold Prince.
+John Lithgow's character was also based somewhat on New York theater director Michael Bennett, the director of "Dreamgirls" with whom Bob Fosse had a longstanding rivalry.
+The character of producer Jonesy Hecht was based upon Fosse's fellow longtime rival Harold Prince.
 Ann Reinking was more or less playing herself.
-The character of songwriter "Paul Dann" is a swipe at Stephen Schwartz, with whom he had unhappily worked on "Pippin."
-Jules Fisher, the lighting designer on many of Fosse's shows, and later the producer of his show "Dancin'", makes an appearance as a lighting designer in the scene with Lithgow.
-The film is based on Fosse's real-life heart attack whilst both editing his film Lenny (1974) and simultaneously directing the original 1975 Broadway production of "Chicago"
+The character of songwriter "Paul Dann" is a swipe at Stephen Schwartz, with whom Fosse had unhappily worked on "Pippin".
+Jules Fisher, the lighting designer on many of Fosse's shows and later the producer of his show "Dancin'", makes an appearance as a lighting designer in the scene with Lithgow.
+The film is based on Fosse's real-life heart attack while both editing his film Lenny (1974) and simultaneously directing the original 1975 Broadway production of "Chicago".

-Bob Fosse's 16-year-old daughter, Nicole Fosse, appears briefly as a dancer, doing stretches in front of a vending machine, who is asked, "Can't you do that somewhere else?" while Joe Gideon is introducing his new idea for the Air-otica number.
+Bob Fosse's 16-year-old daughter, Nicole Fosse, appears briefly as a dancer, doing stretches in front of a vending machine, who is asked, "Would you mind doing that somewhere else?" while Joe Gideon is introducing his new idea for the Air-otica number.

-One of the first lines, "To be on the wire is life; the rest is waiting," is spoken voice-over as we see a man falling from a high wire into a net (and the speaker then admits he didn't make it up).
+One of the first lines, "To be on the wire is life; the rest is waiting", is spoken voice-over as we see a man falling from a high wire into a net (and the speaker then admits he did not make it up).
 The quote is generally attributed to Karl Wallenda, who had died the year before the film came out, when he fell from a high wire without a net.

-The relationship between the characters Victoria (Deborah Geffner) and Joe Gideon (Roy Scheider) was based on the relationship during rehearsals between director Bob Fosse and dancer Jennifer Nairn-Smith whilst working on the stage musical "Pippin".
-Nairn-Smith actually appears in this movie playing a Principal Dancer.
+The relationship between the characters Victoria and Joe Gideon was based on the relationship during rehearsals between director Bob Fosse and dancer Jennifer Nairn-Smith while working on the stage musical "Pippin".
+Nairn-Smith appears in this movie playing a Principal Dancer.